 My enjoyments in life are being a funeral director, traveling, classic cars, shooting pool, and building projects.
 My passion is my family which includes my beautiful wife, Phyllis; daughters, Roseanna & Christina; grandson, Frankie; my sisters, and all other family members.

 I joined the Bartolomeo and Perotto team as a Resident Funeral Director in December of 2015.
+I've been a licensed funeral director since January 2017.
 I’ve lived in the Rochester area my entire life, graduating from Webster Schroeder High School in 2009.
 Before beginning my journey in funeral service, I aspired to be a wedding planner!
 I earned an associate’s degree from Monroe Community College (MCC) in hospitality/travel and tourism.

 People often ask me how I came across the funeral service industry after working in hospitality and other fields.
 Like most, I had difficulty deciding what career path I was going to take, so I did what any rational person would do; I let the internet decide for me.
 I found an online test, plugged in my interests, and there it was: my new career.
 Funeral service wasn’t the family business, and being a first-generation funeral director seemed out of reach.
 Most of my friends and family were surprised when I told them that I wanted to study to be a funeral director, but after explaining my reasons, it was easy for everyone to see that this was exactly where I needed to be.